sifteo/thundercracker/docs/doxygen/src/scripting.md

 This can be used to measure how much flash wear and tear is being caused by a particular test.

 If Siftulator is running with persistent flash storage (`-F` command line option), the erase counts are also persisted in the same file.

+### Filesystem():rawRead( _address_, _count_ )

+Read _count_ bytes from the raw Flash device, starting at the specified device address.
+Returns the data as a string.

+### Filesystem():rawWrite( _address_, _data_ )

+Write the string _data_ to the raw Flash device, starting at _address_.
+Does not automatically erase the device.
+This effectively performs a bitwise AND of the supplied data with the existing contents of the device.

+### Filesystem():rawErase( _address_ )

+Erase one 4 kB sector of the raw Flash device, starting at the specified sector-aligned address.

+### Filesystem():invalidateCache()

+Force the system to discard or reload all cached Flash data.
+Any memory blocks which are still in use will be overwritten with freshly-loaded data, while unused cached memory blocks are simply discarded.